WhitoshiBlackamoto/colorclaim-protocol/README.md

 - Maintaining global accessibility
 - Ensuring complete transparency
 - Enabling name transferability
-- Supporting cultural evolution through future naming capabilities
+- Supporting cultural evolution through renaming capabilities

 ## Status

-This protocol is currently in DRAFT status and open for community feedback.

-# ColorClaim Protocol

-[Previous manifesto and overview sections remain unchanged...]
+This protocol is Version 1.0.0 and is live on Bitcoin mainnet.
+While the core protocol is now stable, we welcome community feedback for future improvements.

+## Technical Requirements

+- Each color claim must be created on a UTXO with a minimum of 600 satoshis
+- This ensures the UTXO can support future rename operations
+- Prevents issues with Bitcoin's dust limit (546 satoshis)

 ## Protocol Operations